rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 After sleeping for 8 hours we feel recharged.

 Lets go back and imagine the Yogi.
 His posture is balanced.
 His muscles are relaxed.
 His brain is going layer by layer to a deep state of meditation.
-He also decides to breathe a notch up and get even more oxygen and energy.
+His energy is not being wasted by bad posture, excessive muscular activity, worries or frenetic thinking.
 The Yogi is nourishing his organs, cells, tissues while awake.

+He decides to breathe a notch up and get even more oxygen and energy.

 After awhile, he turns into those radiant beams of light.